Whitepaperv2 · ethereum mainnet

 4.4 Emergency powers are one-shot self-destructing

-During the brief pre-launch window, emergencyWithdrawETH and emergencyWithdrawToken are available to the owner so that mistakes in setup (wrong env var, misrouted tokens) can be recovered.
-At launch, the Safe multisig calls disableEmergency() exactly once:
+During the brief pre-launch window, emergencyWithdrawETH and emergencyWithdrawToken are available on BuyerContractV2 to the owner so that mistakes in setup (wrong env var, misrouted tokens) can be recovered.
+Once operational confidence is reached, the Safe multisig calls disableEmergency() exactly once:

 function disableEmergency() external onlyOwner {